Personality Disorders

 National Resources

-Borderline Personality Disorder | NAMI - (National Alliance on Mental Illness) offers a comprehensive online document detailing an overview of BPD, treatment options, and support resources for individuals with the condition and their loved ones.
+Borderline Personality Disorder | NAMI - Offers a comprehensive online document detailing an overview of BPD, treatment options, and support resources for individuals with the condition and their loved ones.

 Cleveland Clinic | Personality Disorder Types - Personality disorders are mental health conditions involving long-lasting, disruptive patterns of thinking, behavior, and relationships.
 The Cleveland Clinic groups them into three clusters: Cluster A (odd/eccentric), Cluster B (dramatic/erratic), and Cluster C (anxious/fearful).
 Each type, like paranoid or borderline personality disorder, has unique symptoms.
 Dedicated links are provided on the page for each disorder referenced, which offers a more detailed explanation of the individual conditions and allows you to explore each of these conditions in greater depth.
 This resource is well laid out and is easy to follow.

-Emotions Matter | Peer Support Groups - Emotions Matter is dedicated to supporting individuals with Borderline Personality Disorder (BPD) through peer-led support groups.
+Emotions Matter | Peer Support Groups - Dedicated to supporting individuals with Borderline Personality Disorder (BPD) through peer-led support groups.
 Their website provides information about their peer support groups, which offer a safe, judgment-free space for socialization, empowerment, and problem-solving based on shared experiences.
 The groups are facilitated by volunteers with lived experience and emphasize recovery principles, safety, and community support.
 Additionally, Emotions Matter offers educational resources, events, and advocacy opportunities to further support those affected by BPD.

-Histrionic Personality Disorder - (HPD) is a mental health condition characterized by intense emotions, a distorted self-image, and a strong need for attention.
+Histrionic Personality Disorder - HPD is a mental health condition characterized by intense emotions, a distorted self-image, and a strong need for attention.
 Individuals with Histrionic Personality Disorder often engage in dramatic, inappropriate behaviors to be noticed and may struggle with relationships due to their superficial emotional expression.
 The condition is typically treated with psychotherapy, though those affected may not recognize their behaviors as problematic.
 HPD is more commonly diagnosed in women and often begins in late adolescence or early adulthood.

 Medline Plus | Personality Disorders - Personality disorders are long-term patterns of unhealthy and inflexible thoughts and behaviors that differ from cultural expectations, causing problems in relationships, work, and social activities.
 There are ten types, grouped into three clusters: Cluster A (odd/eccentric), Cluster B (dramatic/emotional), and Cluster C (anxious/fearful).
 Causes are unknown but may involve genetics and childhood experiences.
 The linked article from Medline Plus details the symptoms, specifics, potential treatments, and additional resources.
 This is a good resource to begin to familiarize yourself with personality disorders in general.